pswens/ControlsAssessmentSpecifications/docs/source/Controls8.md

 ### Operations

-1. Review `GV26` for detailed logging requirements such as event source, date, username, timestamp, source addresses, and destination addresses:
+1. Review `GV26` for detailed logging requirements such as event source, date, username, timestamp, source addresses, and destination addresses.

     1. For each detailed logging requirement included, assign a value of 1.
-Sum all requirements included (M2).
+Sum all requirements included.
+(M2)
-   2. Subitem 1.2
-2. Second item
-   2.1.
-Subitem 2.1
-   2.2.
-Subitem 2.2
-3. Third item
-   3.1.
-Subitem 3.1
-   3.2.
-Subitem 3.2

-1. Review `GV26` for detailed logging requirements such as event source, date, username, timestamp, source addresses, and destination addresses:

-   1.1.
-For each detailed logging requirement included, assign a value of 1.
-Sum all requirements included (M2).

-2. For each asset in `GV18`, check configurations using `GV3` as a guide:
+2. For each asset in `GV18` check configuration using `GV3` as a guide

-   2.1.
-Identify and enumerate assets properly configured to collect detailed logging requirements (M3).
+    1. Identify and enumerate assets properly configured to collect detailed logging requirements (M3)

-   2.2.
-Identify and enumerate assets not properly configured to collect detailed logging requirements (M4).
+    2. Identify and enumerate assets not properly configured to collect detailed logging requirements (M4)

 ### Measures